Maxiboy441/wing-example/README.md

 ```

 Alternatively, you can also use the recommended VSCode extension to access the UI and manage your infrastructure directly from your development environment.

+## Testing

+You can manually test your infrastructure or set up automated tests using the Wing framework.
+Detailed testing instructions and examples can be found in the [documentation](https://wing-lang.org/docs/testing).

+## Contributing

+We welcome contributions from the community to make this example project even better.
+If you'd like to contribute, please follow our [contributing guidelines](CONTRIBUTING.md).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions, feedback, or need assistance, feel free to [create an issue](https://github.com/your-username/wing-example/issues) in this repository.

+Thank you for exploring Wing and happy infrastructure coding! 🚀